torryatco/Redesign-spr25/readme.md

 }
 ```

-Use the content on the blog page.
+Use the content on the existing blog page.

-`blog.html`:
+`blog.md`:

 ```md
 ---